Skip to content

 What you can do to optimize

-The tax planning of a business sale isn’t done at the last minute.
+Tax planning for a business sale isn’t done at the last minute.

 Plan 12 to 24 months ahead